 - Submit application to the course by completing the online form by the prescribed date.

 - If selected for the course, student must be successful in obtaining security clearance by OCDC and the Ottawa Police Service (Professor will indicate the process to follow)

 - Students must be committed to attending all classes at the detention centre

-Second and final selection phase based on in-person or Skype interviews held between November 1st and 2nd.
+Second and final selection phase based on in-person or Skype interviews held between April 15th to 17th.
 You will be contacted by email if you are selected for the interview process.